QilinGu/udacity_ml/projects/capstone/README.md

 This is the ingenius trick of the Deep Q Learning crowd.
 They use _two_ copies of the neural network, one to train, and another to calculate the Q(s_t+1, a_t+1) "target" values.
 The "training" network feeds not on the current actions, but on a sample of recent history called a "minibatch."
 We calculate the maximum Q(s,t) values of the minibatch, then use this as the target value when adjusting weights in the training network.
-We repeat until we've completely replaced the "recent history."
-At that point in time we copy all the weights from the target network to the training network.
+We repeat until we've completely refreshed the recent history.
+At that point in time we copy all the weights from the training network to the active, target network and repeat.

-The target network always drives actions in the simulator and updates the recent history.
-We keep the training network "offline" to prevent thrashing as it prepares for the next update.
+The target network drives actions in the simulator and updates the recent history.
+We keep the training network "offline" to prevent thrashing.
 If you look carefully at our QMax values from before, you'll notice a staircase effect as the values climb over time.
 Each step up occurs when the smarter training network is copied to the target network.
 Neat, huh?

 ### Benchmark

-In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
-The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
-Questions to ask yourself when writing this section:
-- _Has some result or value been provided that acts as a benchmark for measuring performance?_
-- _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_
+We want to ensure that our algorithm is doing better than random chance, using a repeatable test.
+We accomplish this by running a "demo" of the agent after initializing the random number generator to the same constant k.
+For our purposes, the maximum score appears to be ....

 ## III.
 Methodology